PA-RISC Buses

 - 64-bit data path width on PA-7100 systems

-- 128-bit data path width possible (apparently only implemented on the T500 servers)
+- 128-bit data path width possible, apparently only implemented in T500 servers

 - Synchronous pipelined bus